BioTheWolff/SSO-auth-server/README.md

 # How is it designed?
 How does it work?

 ## What it does not do
-This SSO authentication is what I call "desynchronised".
+This SSO authentication is what I call "asynchrone".
 By that, it does not implement any update on the user information at each page reload or anything like that.
 Which means if the user updates his profile, it will only be updated with the next JWT you get.
 For now, I don't have an easy way to do this.
 Also, it does not implement SLO (Single Log-Out) at all (for now at least, I hope to include that later).

 ## The SSO server